-When I was in college, the most demoralizing rejection imaginable from a girl was, “I can’t go out with you Saturday night because I have to arrange my sock drawer.”
+In my college days, the most demoralizing rejection imaginable from a girl was, “I can’t go out with you Saturday night because I have to arrange my sock drawer.”

 I have never arranged my sock drawer.

 My wife buys socks for me.
 In fact, I now have three brands of white socks.
 The dim morning light makes all those socks look the same.
-Therefore, each morning I must reach into my sock drawer several times before I have a matching pair.
+Therefore, each morning, I must reach into my sock drawer several times before I have a matching pair.

 Over the years, this process has become increasingly unbearable to me, so I decided to do something about it.